BEST: BLUM 38N SOFT CLOSE

 Fortunately, installing a soft close hinge is no different than any hinge of similar construction.
 There are, however, a few tips and tricks that will help your project go smoother.

-And of course, making sure those large holes you’ll need to drill into the cabinet doors are done precisely.
+And, of course, you’ll need to drill into the cabinet doors precisely to make those large holes.

 Here are the steps to install a soft close cabinet hinge: